 After the system is rebooted, restart HAProxy.
-The command to run the HAProxy server container is as follows:
+The command to run the HAProxy server container is as follows: (sudo is required in root mode.)

 dfm restart dfm-proxy

 Run the following command to ensure HAProxy container is in a healthy state.
 It may take some time until its state is healthy.